-Parkway Dentistry provides a comprehensive TMJ treatment and a rehabilitation plan for those suffering jaw problems related to temporomandibular joint dysfunction and other temporomandibular joint disorders.
+We provides comprehensive TMJ treatments and rehabilitation for those suffering jaw and neck problems caused by TMJ and TMD joint disorders.
 Our doctors are specialized at successfully treating progressive jaw problems or jaw injuries and will work with you to discover the causes and provide the best treatment option available.

 If you’re experiencing constant headaches and neck or jaw pain, pain when you chew, teeth grinding, a misaligned jaw, have a hard time swallowing, or your jaw makes clicking sounds when you bite down, you’re a candidate for a TMJ rehabilitation program.
-You should make an appointment to have your jaw examined and begin the process of getting some relief because TMJ issues do not go away on their own.
+You should make an appointment with our office to speak to a TMJ specialist and arrange to have your jaw examined.
+If you’re experiencing jaw problems, it’s important to begin the process of getting some relief because TMJ issues do not go away on their own.
 Without treatment, they only get worse in time.

-Symptoms that are common for people who have jaw dysfunction include:
+Symptoms of TMJ pain that are common for people who have jaw dysfunction include:

 Our TMJ examination involves a detailed look at each part of your jaw system.
 We first start with examining the joints; we will use an ultrasound device called a Doppler which will identify different areas of potential breakdown in your joints.
 We will also do range of motion exercises to make sure that your jaw can move freely and without any hindrances.